Theodore Shackley: Early years

 Shackley was born on July 16, 1927, and raised in West Palm Beach, Florida.
 He enlisted in the U.S. Army on October 23, 1945, at Springfield, Massachusetts as a private, eventually becoming part of the Allied Occupation Force in Germany on completion of basic training.
-Due to his knowledge of the Polish language (his mother was a Polish immigrant), he became a recruit of U.S. Army Counter Intelligence.
+Due to his knowledge of the Polish language (his mother was a Polish immigrant), he became a recruit of U.S. Army Counterintelligence (ACI).
 As an army recruit he studied at the University of Maryland, and returned to Germany as a 2nd Lieutenant in 1951.
-Again he served as a member of Army Counter Intelligence, where his linguistic skills were used in the recruitment of Polish agents.
+Again he served as a member of Army Counterintelligence, where his linguistic skills were used in the recruitment of Polish agents.
 It was at this time that he was recruited by the CIA, and in 1953 he was assigned to work under William King Harvey at the CIA's Berlin Base.
 In 1961, Shackley married Hazel Tindol Shackley of Bethesda.
+He was previously married to Elizabeth Ann Brown, whom he left for his secretary.

 Miami and the Cuban crisis

 During the period (1962–1965), Shackley was station chief in Miami, Florida.
 While heading the CIA office (known as "JMWAVE") shortly after the 1961 Bay of Pigs Invasion, Shackley dealt with operations in Cuba (alongside Edward Lansdale).
 JMWAVE employed more than 200 CIA officers, who handled approximately 2,000 Cuban agents.
 These included the famous "Operation Mongoose" (aka "The Cuban Project").
 The aim of this was to "help Cubans (exiles) overthrow the Communist regime" (of Fidel Castro Ruz).
 During this period as Miami Station Chief, Shackley was in charge of about 400 agents and general operatives (as well as a huge flotilla of boats), and his tenure there encompassed the Cuban Missile Crisis of October 1962.
+Shackley's alias was Andrew K. Reuteman while JMWAVE chief.